1. Our Approach

 DTN Academy aims to provide a substantive response to an informal complaint within 10 working days.

-- Definition of “working days” constitutes as DTNA term days up to 4:30pm, i.e. when we are open to students.
+- The definition of “working days” constitutes as DTNA term days up to 4:30 pm, i.e. when we are open to students.

 - Where complaints are made during low staffing periods i.e. outside of term time, we will aim to address the complaint within the normal 20 working day timescales.
 If this is not possible the complainant will be made aware of increasing timescales and/or changes to investigating staff.